saurabhmittal1996/Natural-Disaster-Management/README.md

 - Location based service to curb false alarms and create personalised report.
 - Individual monitoring service, where friends and families can search for individuals living in the affected area by uploading their photos to dedicated law enforcement database.

 We aim to develop our product into a full stack global solution for public and government use towards resillience to natural disasters- to help dispatch early support based on popular forecasting frameworks in existance.
+Such an effort will enable seamless integration with modern satellite data, and upcoming digital relief service solutions- to name a few and also usher novel usecases to create a robust, and overall better humantarian solution using modern technology.